recallai/google-meet-meeting-bot/README.md

 > Do NOT commit your `auth.json` or `.env` file to Git.
 I've already added both to `.gitignore`

-6. Start docker daemon by opening the app you downloaded at the start

 7. Run your code:
 ```
 docker-compose build --no-cache
 docker compose up -d
 ```
+> If you get an error when you run the above, make sure your Docker desktop app is open (the app you installed at the beginning)
 8. Run Database Migrations

 Prisma's migration files are already included in the repo.
-To apply them:
+To apply copy and paste the following in terminal (the first cmd opens a shell and the second deploys the migration):

 ```
 docker compose exec backend sh